Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/export-profile-data.md

 [!NOTE] If you are an Organization member *Data Privacy* is not available in your *Settings* menu.

 The export process may take up to 24 hours.
-When export is completed you will receive an email with a link to download the zip file containing the export data.
+When export is completed, you will receive an email with a link to download the zip file containing the export data.